bishoksan/PI-Horn/README.md

 e.g. a clause is written as: `h(X):- C, b1(X1),...,bn(Xn).` where `C` is a comma separated linear arithmetic constraints (`X>=10, Y=X+1`)

 The distinguished predicates are `init(X)` (encodes the set of initial states), 'false' (encodes the set of unsafe states) and `safe` (encodes the set of safe terminating states).
-The `special clauses` are clauses of the above form with these distinugished predicates on the head, e.g.,  `false :- C, b1(X1),...,bn(Xn).` For technical reasons, we introduce two clauses, viz., `spec:- false.` and `spec:- safe`, defining specification predicates.
+The `special clauses` are clauses of the above form with these distinugished predicates on the head, e.g.,  `false :- C, b1(X1),...,bn(Xn).` For technical reasons, we introduce two clauses, viz., `spec:- false.` and `spec:- safe.`, defining specification predicates.

 **Output**: Sufficient preconditions for safety and unsafety of programs in terms of initial state variables.